20c/ansible-role-letsencrypt/README.md

 ## Role Variables

-The only required variable is `letsencrypt_certs` which must be a list of dicts that contain at least `domain` and may also contain `san` as a lit of Subject Alternative Names for the cert, and email if you want to override the cert email.
+The only required variable is `letsencrypt_certs` which must be a list of dicts that contain at least `domain` and may also contain `san` as a list of Subject Alternative Names for the cert, and email if you want to override the cert email.

     letsencrypt_certs:
       - domain: example.net